Electrical Calculator

 Worked Example: Tesla Wall Connector

 Installing a Tesla Wall Connector (48A, 240V) in a garage 30 feet from the panel: Step 1: Design amps = 48A × 1.25 = 60A (continuous load).
 Step 2: Wire = #6 AWG copper THHN (rated 65A at 75°C).
 Step 3: Breaker = 60A double-pole.
 Step 4: Ground = #10 AWG.
-Step 5: Voltage drop at 30 ft = 1.4% (well under 3%).
-Step 6: GFCI breaker required per NEC 625.54.
+Step 5: Voltage drop at 30 ft = 1.42V, or 0.59% (well under 3%).
+Step 6: No GFCI breaker required; the hardwired Wall Connector has built-in CCID protection, and NEC 625.54 applies to cord-and-plug connected EVSE.
 Panel impact: adds 60A to existing load.

 Worked Example: NEMA 14-50 Outlet

 Installing a NEMA 14-50 outlet for a portable Level 2 charger: A NEMA 14-50 is a 50A receptacle, and NEC 210.21(B)(3) requires the circuit rating to match the receptacle rating.
 Wire = #8 AWG copper THHN (rated 50A at 75°C), breaker = 50A GFCI, ground = #10 AWG.
 Per NEC 625, the maximum continuous load on a 50A circuit is 40A (80%).
-At 40A/240V with 15% charging loss, that's about 8.2 kW — roughly 23 miles of range per hour.
+At 40A/240V with 15% charging loss, that's about 8.2 kW, or roughly 23 miles of range per hour.

 When Is a Panel Upgrade Needed?